mohammadmasoumi/reactjs-tutorial/tutorials/05-Pagination & Filtering and Sorting/19-sorting-extracting-a-method.md

-# Sorting - Moving Responsibilities
+# Sorting - Extracting a Method

-- sorting - moving responsibilities
-- sorting - extracting table hader
-- sorting - extracting table body
-- sorting - redering cell content
-- sorting - unique keys

 ## App